 A large percentage of veterans disability claims are denied (oftentimes in error), so it is important that you do not give up.
 Work with a skilled veterans disability lawyer who understands how to reposition your case to maximize the likelihood of a favorable result.

-At Turley, Redmond, Rosasco & Rosasco, LLP, our attorneys have over 30 years of experience advocating on behalf of veterans and other disability claimants, helping them to develop and submit comprehensive, effective applications for benefits and guiding them through the appeals process, when necessary.
+At Turley Redmond & Rosasco, L.L.P., our attorneys have over 30 years of experience advocating on behalf of veterans and other disability claimants, helping them to develop and submit comprehensive, effective applications for benefits and guiding them through the appeals process, when necessary.

 Ready to move forward with your claims?
-Call us at 877-693-2529 or complete an online intake form on our website to schedule a free initial consultation with the seasoned veterans disability lawyers at our various locations in New York.
-We have offices on Long Island and in Manhattan.
+Call us at 877-693-2529 or complete an online intake form on our website to schedule a free initial consultation with the seasoned veterans disability lawyers at our various locations on Long Island.
 We will evaluate your case and work with you to identify next steps.